ibnuda/fpmortals/manuscript/complete.md

 was our motivation for programming at the type level in the first place!

-Secara mendasar, saat menulis program generik, `implicit` dapat diabaikan oleh kompiler, bergantung pada cakupan.
+Secara mendasar, saat menulis program generik, `implicit` dapat diabaikan oleh kompilator, bergantung pada cakupan.
 Hal ini berarti kita kehilangan keamanan pada waktu-kompilasi yang menjadi motivasi utama atas pemrograman pada tingkat tipe.

 Everything is much simpler in the light side, where `implicit` is only used for